frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/where-tests-are-executed.md

 If your project is using a firmware archive, make sure (the correct version of) the runtime of the Virtual nanoDevice is present in the firmware archive.

 The presence of a `nano.devices.json` configuration also has effect on the presentation of the tests in the Visual Studio Test Explorer.
-Example: a test method has attribute `TestOnEachTarget` and in `nano.devices.json` a selection of devices is specified:
+The test platform can create more accurate test cases.
+Example: a test method has attribute `TestOnEachTarget` and in `nano.devices.json` of the test project a selection of devices is specified:

 ```json
 {